Why Are Small Businesses Important For The Economy?

 Now that we’ve established the importance of small businesses, let’s dive into the different types of taxes that they have to pay.
 Small businesses are subject to a variety of taxes at the federal, state, and local levels.
 Here are some of the most common types:

-• Federal taxes:
+- Federal taxes:

-Federal taxes that must be paid by small enterprises include income taxes, Social Security taxes, and Medicare taxes.
+Federal taxes that must be paid by small enterprises include income taxes, Social Security taxes, and Medicare taxes. - State taxes:

-Depending on the state in which a small business operates, they may be required to pay a variety of state taxes, such as income taxes, sales taxes, and payroll taxes.
+Depending on the state in which a small business operates, they may be required to pay a variety of state taxes, such as income taxes, sales taxes, and payroll taxes. - Local taxes:

-In addition to federal and state taxes, small businesses may also be subject to various local taxes, such as property taxes and business license fees.
+In addition to federal and state taxes, small businesses may also be subject to various local taxes, such as property taxes and business license fees. - Sales taxes:

-Sales tax collection and remittance are often requirements for small businesses that offer goods or services to their clients.
+Sales tax collection and remittance are often requirements for small businesses that offer goods or services to their clients. - Employment taxes:

 Employer taxes, such as worker’s compensation insurance and unemployment insurance, must also be paid by small businesses.